-Check your eligibility below and use the following steps to apply for the WIC (Women, Infants, and Children) program in New York City.
+Check your eligibility below and take the following steps needed to complete the New York State WIC application.

 To qualify for WIC, individuals must meet categorical, residential, and financial requirements.

-Applicants for the NYS WIC Program must be:
+Applicants for the New York State WIC Program must be:

 Applicants must be a resident of New York State, but you do not need to be a U.S. citizen.